Vitamin B12 deficiency: Metabolic risk in offspring

 Vitamin B12 is a critical micronutrient essential for supporting the increasing metabolic demands of the foetus during pregnancy.
 B12 deficiency in pregnant women is increasingly common and has been shown to be associated with major maternal health implications, including increased obesity, higher body mass index (BMI), insulin resistance, gestational diabetes, and type 2 diabetes (T2D) in later life.
 A study in a pregnant white non-diabetic population in England, found that for every 1% increase in BMI, there was 0.6% decrease in circulating B12.
-Furthermore, an animal study in ewes demonstrated that a B12, folate and methionine restricted diet around conception, resulted in offspring with higher adiposity, blood pressure and insulin resistance which could be accounted for altered DNA methylation patterns.
+Furthermore, an animal study in ewes demonstrated that a B12, folate and methionine restricted diet around conception, resulted in offspring with higher adiposity, blood pressure and insulin resistance which could be accounted for by altered DNA methylation patterns.

 Both vitamin B12 and folate are involved in the one-carbon metabolism cycle.
 In this cycle, vitamin B12 is a necessary cofactor for methionine synthase, an enzyme involved in the methylation of homocysteine to methionine.
 DNA methylation is involved in the functioning of genes and is an essential epigenetic control mechanism in mammals.
 This methylation is dependent on methyl donors such as vitamin B12 from the diet.
 Vitamin B12 deficiency has the potential to influence methylation patterns in DNA, besides other epigenetic modulators such as micro (RNAs), leading to the altered expression of genes.
 Consequently, an altered gene expression can possibly mediate impaired foetal growth and the programming of non-communicable diseases.